 - Buy the Fright Lane pass so you can skip the lines for mazes and rides with unlimited access (we were able to visit all mazes and several roller coasters with Fright Lane).

-- Buy online to save off Front Gate prices and guarantee they don’t sell out the night you want to visit.
+- Buy online early to save off front gate prices (online may be the only ticket option) and guarantee they don’t sell out the night you want to visit.
+People are ready for Knott's Scary Farm's return, so tickets for popular nights may sell out early.

 - Leave kids under age 13 at home unless they absolutely love horror.